QData/TextAttack/README.md

 TextAttack also comes built-in with models and datasets.
 Our command-line interface will automatically match the correct dataset to the correct model.
-We include various pre-trained models for each of the nine [GLUE](https://gluebenchmark.com/) tasks, as well as some common classification datasets, translation, and summarization.
+We include various pre-trained models for each of the nine [GLUE](https://gluebenchmark.com/) tasks, as well as some common datasets for classification, translation, and summarization.
 You can see the full list of provided models & datasets via `textattack attack --help`.

-Here's an example of using one of the built-in models:
+Here's an example of using one of the built-in models (the SST-2 dataset is automatically loaded):

 ```bash
 textattack attack --model roberta-base-sst2 --recipe textfooler --num-examples 10